Alex Kirilloff Player Props: Twins vs. Red Sox

 Alex Kirilloff At The Plate

-- Kirilloff is batting .277 with seven doubles, four home runs and 19 walks.
+- Kirilloff is hitting .268 with seven doubles, four home runs and 19 walks.

-- In 11 games this year (28.9%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.
+- Kirilloff has driven in a run in 11 games this year (28.2%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.